ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d5 - b - React - Token-Based Authentication I (Backend).md

 - It's the same app from yesterday (project-management-server), so students should be familiar with it.

 Quick test with Postman
-- ex. test 1 route
+- e.g. test 1 route